 Western Downs Regional Council is advocating for strategic investment in long-term new bulk water to unlock the full potential of our region and support the industries that feed, clothe, and power the nation.

-We know that water is essential - not just for agriculture, but for energy, industry, and liveability.
 That’s why Council is calling for Government support to secure the water future of the Western Downs and ensure our region continues to thrive.

 Why Water Matters

+With over $37.7 billion of projects across a wide variety of industries in the region's development pipeline, and projected population growth of approximately 7% over the next two decades, the Western Downs is a region of enormous opportunity.
 However, to fully realise this potential, keep our economy growing strong, and support the 35,000 people who call the Western Downs home, we need a new bulk water supply that our industries and communities can depend on for generations to come.

 The Current Water Forecast